Our homes are important parts of our lives, whether we use it to live our lives, put our stuff, or just be there when we want to go on a vacation.

 Airflow

-This is an important factor in drying the surrounding area and sanitizing it to prevent mold growth.
+This is important in drying the surrounding area and sanitizing it to prevent mold growth.

-With fans and proper airflow, it will keep the area dry if there is water in the area.
+With fans and proper airflow, it will keep the area dry if there is water.

-Fans that have airflow through the area will be better in the long run, especially when it comes to water damage.
-It can also help with the fumes and other things that come from the primer and plaster.
+Fans with airflow through the area will be better in the long run, especially regarding water damage.
+It can also help with the fumes and other things from the primer and plaster.

 Remove Affected Area

-If it’s a large area, it’s possible you might have to cut out the drywall to replace it.
-This is a lot more difficult, but scraping it off is fine if it’s a smaller area.
+You might have to cut out the drywall to replace it if it's a large area.
+This is much more difficult, but scraping it off is fine if it’s a smaller area.

-Using the scraper or putty knife, you can flake off the water-damaged area to get it all out.
-Drywall is difficult to dry through completely, so this is the best way to do it.
+You can flake off the water-damaged area using the scraper or putty knife to get it all out.
+Drywall is difficult to dry through completely, so this is the best way.

-Warning: Be sure to wear protective coverings like goggles and a dust mask!
+Warning: Wear protective coverings like goggles and a dust mask!
 It is important not to get any of this in your eyes, or it can cause damage to your eyes or respiratory function.

 Replace or Repair

-Eventually, you’ll be able to paint over it and hide it in the same color as the rest of your ceiling.
+Eventually, you can paint over it and hide it in the same color as the rest of your ceiling.

 Cleaning the Remains

 After you finish everything, you may have a mess on your hands.
-Using your vacuum, be sure to get up any sort of remaining chips or dust that may have missed the tarp beneath you.
+Using your vacuum, get up any remaining chips or dust that may have missed the tarp beneath you.
 Clean up your paintbrushes so they won’t be ruined with dried paint.

 Roll up the tarp, toss the remaining bits into a dumpster, and wash the tarp if you need to.